Horsethecompanion/sparks/README.md

 ## Getting started

-1. Open the Sparks link (bookmark it, or add it to your home screen — you'll be prompted to install it as an app on your phone).
+1. Open the SParks link (bookmark it, or add it to your home screen — you'll be prompted to install it as an app on your phone).
 2. First time only: pick your name from the list.
-3. Tell it how you're using Sparks today:
+3. Tell it how you're using SParks today:
    - **"I have an allocated park"** — you own a park and want to manage it
    - **"I need a park"** — you're looking to borrow one
-4. That's it — Sparks remembers you after that.
+4. That's it — SParks remembers you after that.
 You won't need to set up again on that device.

 ---

 ## If you own a park

-Each morning, tell Sparks whether your park is up for grabs:
+Each morning, tell SParks whether your park is up for grabs:

 - **Available** — you're not driving in; your park can be borrowed for the day
 - **I'm using it** — you're parked there; it's off-limits

 If someone wants to borrow your park, you'll get a notification with **Accept** / **Reject** buttons right there — no need to open the app.
-Tapping the notification itself will open Sparks instead, if you'd rather look first.
+Tapping the notification itself will open SParks instead, if you'd rather look first.

 **Important:** turn on notifications when prompted — that's how requests reach you.
 Without it, you'll only see incoming requests if you happen to have the app open at the time.